meghanav13/hci-homework1-meghanavasireddy/README.md

 Open `index.html` in a web browser.
 No additional setup is required.

 ## Attributions
-The original UI layout was generated using Figma AI, then built upon.
-The code in this repository was manually written and adapted into static HTML and CSS for the purposes of this assignment.
+The code in this repository was partially created using AI generation and then manually adapted into static HTML and CS for the purposes of this assignment.